sdtHossain/macroman_site/src/Post/job_post_2021.markdown

 ## How to Apply

-Fill out the form at https://macromanhq.com/apply ( It’s a Google Form, May require you to log in via Google Account )
+Click *Apply Now*  and fill out the form ( It’s a Google Form, May require you to log in via Google Account )

 Thanks for taking a look!

-<a href="https://macromanhq.com/apply" class="btn btn-primary text-white btn-with-shadow text-uppercase" target="_blank">Apply Now</a>